Podcasting is an incredible medium, but it can be confusing for newcomers. Common questions include:

 At Transistor, our goal is to guide you through the confusing podcasting landscape.
 Ultimately, you want to record your audio, and then get that audio onto platforms like Apple Podcasts and Spotify.
 We provide the hosting and analytics tools you'll need, but more than that, we'll help answer your questions with our live chat and guides.

-iTunes, Apple Podcasts, Spotify, Overcast, and Stitcher are podcast players that also feature a podcast directory.
-But they're not hosting platforms.
+Apple Podcasts, Spotify, and Google Podcasts are podcast players but they're not hosting platforms.
 When you click "download" or "subscribe" in these apps, the request gets sent to whichever host your favorite podcast is using (like Transistor.fm!).
-The podcast player will then download the MP3 file off that server.
+The podcast player will then download the MP3 file from that server.

 Jon Buda and Justin Jackson met in Portland in 2014, at the XOXO Festival.

 We were both into podcasting: Jon had built an early podcast hosting tool, and Justin had a podcast.
 We ended up hanging out quite a bit that week.
 In the following years, we met up numerous times and even built a few small projects together.